simonl91/GosharpTemplate/README.md

     - Only data member access ex:
       ```.Title```. or ```.Address.Street```
     - No function or method calls
-      I do not like i when the templates starts to look like code.
-Keep It Simple.
 - with
 - range
     - continue and break is NOT implemented yet
 - Simple if statements
-    - Only supports a boolean variable as condition
+    - Only supports a boolean variable as condition so far
-    - {{else if}} is currently not supported, use nested ifs if needed:
+    - {{else if}} is currently not supported, use nested ifs if needed

-## Security Warning
-#### Injection
+## Injection
-Templates are not injection safe.
+Templates are not html injection safe.
 It is assumed that the template author and the data is trusted.
-If you are using this for HTML you can sanitize the data your self using something like:
+If you are using this for where users can input data,
+you can sanitize the data using something like:
 System.Web.HttpUtility.HtmlEncode / .HtmlAttributeEncode / .UrlEncode.

 ## Contribute